syncfusion-content/uwp-docs/uwp/Charts/Area.md

 You can split plot area into multiple rows and columns using [`ChartRowDefinition`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartRowDefinition.html) and [`ChartColumnDefinition`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartColumnDefinition.html) like Grid panel’s row and column definition.

-The following code example demonstrates, how you can create multiple panes in the chart area:
+The following code example demonstrates how you can create multiple panes in the chart area:

 {% tabs %}